jemmy512/book-notes/linux/linux-proc.md

     * The new runnable_avg will track the runnable time of a task which simply adds the waiting time to the running time.

 * cfs_rq attach/detach load_avg
-    * Dont detach load_avg if a task sleep, but detach runnable_avg since runnable just count nr of se.on_rq
+    * Dont detach load_avg and util_avg when a task sleeps, but detach runnable_avg since runnable is the count nr of se.on_rq
     * Detach load_avg, runnable_avg and util_avg when changing sched class, group or cpu

     ```c
     dequeue_entity(cfs_rq, se, flags) {
         int action = UPDATE_TG;

-        /* detach load_avg only if task is migrating whne dequeue_entity */
+        /* detach load_avg only if task is migrating when dequeue_entity */
         if (entity_is_task(se) && task_on_rq_migrating(task_of(se)))
             action |= DO_DETACH;